cis-projects/swen90007_course_notes/workshops/workshop_3.md

 :::{admonition} DockerHub
 :class: note
-  Note that the Docker image we are using is the official PostgreSQL supported image, you can learn more about this image and its usage [here](https://hub.docker.com/_/postgres/) on DockerHub.
+  Note that the Docker image we are using is the official PostgreSQL supported image, you can learn more about this image and its usage on DockerHub [here](https://hub.docker.com/_/postgres/).
 :::

 PostgreSQL ships with a CLI tool, [psql](https://www.postgresql.org/docs/current/app-psql.html), for managing PostgreSQL databases.
 We'll use psql to verify the PostgreSQL database we deployed with Docker is working as it should.
 You can install this tool if you like, or simply use Docker to run a containerised version of psql without the need to install psql at all (just as we did earlier when deploying the PostgreSQL database itself).
 We'll demonstrate the latter approach; but to do so, we first need to understand a little about how Docker manages networking between containers.
 For two Docker containers to interact with each other they need to be assigned to the same network, by default Docker neither creates any networks nor assigns containers to networks.
 If we are going to use Docker to run psql then we need to explicitly instruct Docker to create a network to which it can connect both our PostgreSQL and psql containers.